Slovenian Democratic Party

 The Slovenian Democratic Party (Slovenska demokratska stranka, SDS), formerly the Social Democratic Party of Slovenia (Socialdemokratska stranka Slovenije, SDSS), is a right-wing parliamentary party; it is also one of the largest parties in Slovenia, with approximately 30,000 reported members in 2013.

 It has been described as nationalist and right-wing, encompassing both national and social conservatism.
-Led by former Prime Minister of Slovenia Janez Janša, the SDS is a member of the European People's Party, Centrist Democrat International and International Democracy Union.
+Led by Prime Minister of Slovenia Janez Janša, the SDS is a member of the European People's Party, Centrist Democrat International and International Democracy Union.